CSS : Cascading Style Sheets

 Auto-placement: How to control the placement of items in a grid

-is for other languages basically (think japanese with vertical characters or arabic rtl)grid-column-end
+grid-auto-flowcontrols whether the placement is in rows or columnswriting-modeis for other languages basically (think japanese with vertical characters or arabic rtl)grid-column-end/grid-row-end: Cause elements to span multiple tracks using thespankeyword on an item- Can specify the

-- Either value is can be an index or a span from the other value
+grid-column-start-->grid-column-end - Either value is can be an index or a span from the other value

-is non-inclusive- Both can have negative values
+grid-column-endis non-inclusive- Both can have negative values

 - Goes from